jimengio/rex/README.md

 - since we are manipulating data in a mutating syntax, actions looks redundant so we discourage using it, instead we use mutation functions directly.

 Rex prefers MVC pattern from early React apps.
 There might be performance issues since `useContext` API is used and we need further investigation.

+Notice: you might not need Rex when Hooks APIs is enough for reusing states. you might need Redux or some other libraries if you apps grow really complicated.

 ### Usage